The opposition to smart meters in Arizona

 The hearing started with a very brief presentation of the ADHS report by one of the authors.
 She was flanked by someone from ARRA, who said very little, and another guy who didn't speak at all.
 The woman seemed rather young and uncomfortable in the limelight.
 She claimed they had reviewed over a hundred reports on the issue and said little beyond that.

 The commissioners asked a few very soft questions, none of which addressed the serious criticism of the report that had been raised by multiple filers in the docket.
+Nobody else was allowed to ask questions.

 Dr. Blank spoke for 20 minutes about DNA acting as fractal antennas, DNA breakup, cerebral spinal fluid, blood-brain barrier, cellular stress responses, etc. The commissioners asked questions for another twenty minutes.
-It was clear that the presentation had gone over their heads.
+It was clear that the presentation had gone far above their heads.
 The questions were not softball this time.
-One commissioner asked if Dr. Blank had used “unreasonable high levels” of EMF in his studies.
+One commissioner asked if Dr. Blank had used "unreasonable high levels" of EMF in his studies.
 The chairman made much out of Dr. Blank using Wi-Fi in his home, even though Dr. Blank said he turned it off when not needed and he used it by choice.
 When asked about people who wanted a smart meter, Dr. Blank simply compared it to people who like to drive above the speed limit.
-He wasn’t fazed by the barbs thrown at him.
+He wasn't fazed by the barbs thrown at him.

 A large number of people then spoke before the Commission.
 Intervenors were given ten minutes each, while ordinary citizens had three minutes.